alstep07/kottans-frontend/README.md

 </details>

 -   The most of information about html tables and forms was new for me.
--   The the benefits of Semantic HTML surprized me.
+-   The benefits of Semantic HTML surprized me.
 -   I intend to use semantic elements to make the code easier to read.

 <details>